How to Improve Conversions with Lead Scoring Templates (Bonus Template + Guide Included!)

 Lead scoring is a process where you determine the value of a lead based on their attributes (like firmographics and demographics) and assign points to rank them from most likely to purchase to those who do not fit your ideal customer profile.

-Overall the score has two main components–the Fit score and the Engagement Score.
-These categories both add up to your overall Lead Score.
-Before we dive into lead scoring templates and how to use them, we’ll start off by defining these models and how to create your own.
+Before diving into lead scoring templates and how to use them, we’ll start by defining both the Fit and Activity side of the models and how to create your own.

 The Fit Model